plotly/plotly.js/CONTRIBUTING.md

 Other methods used by some trace modules:

-- `_module.categories`: list of string identifies used to grouped traces by behavior
+- `_module.categories`: list of string identifiers used to group traces by behavior
-- `_module.layoutAttributes`: JSON-serializable object of attribute declarations in the layout (e.g. `barmode` for `bar` traces)
+- `_module.layoutAttributes`: JSON-serializable object of attribute declarations coerced in the layout (e.g. `barmode` for `bar` traces)
-- `_module.supplyLayoutDefaults`: Default logic for layout attributes.
+- `_module.supplyLayoutDefaults`: Defaults logic for layout attributes.
-- `_module.crossTraceDefaults`: Default logic that depends on input setting of multiple traces.
+- `_module.crossTraceDefaults`: Defaults logic that depends on input setting of multiple traces.
 - `_module.crossTraceCalc`: Computations that depend on the data of multiple traces.
-- `_module.colorbar`: Defines the colorbar appearance when the trace supports it.
+- `_module.colorbar`: Defines the colorbar appearance for traces that support it.
 - `_module.hoverPoints`: Point-picking logic called during hover.
 - `_module.selectPoints`: Polygon-containing logic called during selections.
 - `_module.style`: Sometimes split from `_module.plot` where `_module.plot` only